I've been a Starbucks barista for over 10 years, and I love sharing my coffee knowledge with anyone who will listen.

-If you're new to Starbucks or totally unfamiliar with the terminology, I recommend checking out my first guide, which details the sizes and basic terms you'll run into.
-In the previous section of my guide, I discussed the Starbucks hot Tazo tea selections.
+If you're new to Starbucks or totally unfamiliar with the terminology, I recommend checking out my Starbucks guide, which details the sizes and basic terms you'll run into.
+In a previous article, I discussed the Starbucks hot Tazo tea selections.

 In this installment, I'll be explaining everything about iced teas.